MattIPv4/hacktoberfest-data/README.dot.md

 permitted after having been reported and subsequently reviewed by our team.
 Unfortunately,
 {{= c(data.Repos.totalReposUnreviewed) }}
 ({{= p(data.Repos.totalReposUnreviewed / data.Repos.totalReposReported) }}) of the repositories that
-were reported by the community were never reviewed by our team, but we are aiming to improve this for Hacktoberfest 2022 with automation and a larger number of folks dedicated to reviewing these, ensuring a more consistent high quality standard for Hacktoberfest participation.
+were reported by the community were never reviewed by our team, and did not meet a threshold that triggered any automation for exclusion.

 ![Doughnut diagram of reported repositories by review state](generated/repos_reported_doughnut.png)